Trusted advice and insurance solutions to protect what matters most.

 Consider this situation: you come home from work one evening to find your house burglarized.
 What do you think the thieves took first?
 They tend to grab the high-value items that are easily portable.
 Which most often translates to your jewelry.

 In addition, jewelry items tend to increase (or appreciate) in value over time, so that watch purchased ten years ago for $800 could be worth thousands today.
-This is also the reason most insurance companies will request a recent appraisal of high-value jewelry items that you would like to insure, just to make sure the amount of coverage they’re providing is enough.
+Because of appreciation, most insurance companies will request a recent appraisal of high-value jewelry items that you would like to insure, just to make sure the amount of coverage they’re providing is enough.

 What’s the cost?

 Many consumers mistakenly think the cost of jewelry insurance is extremely high.
-The fact is, the premium is usually between 1% and 2% of the appraised value.
-This means you could insure a jewelry item valued at $10,000 for as little as $100 per year.
+The fact is, the premium is usually between 1% and 2% of the appraised value, which means you could insure a jewelry item valued at $10,000 for as little as $100 per year.